devnickverma/nikhilvermag/README.md

 - 👋 Hi, I’m @nikhilvermag
-- 👀 I’m interested in Python
+- 👀 I’m interested in FullStack Development
-- 🌱 I’m currently learning Html
+- 🌱 I’m currently learning node js
 - 💞️ I’m looking to collaborate on new things.
 - 📫 How to reach me nope?